-Man skin aging
+Man skin ageing

 Men’s skin doesn’t age like women’s skin.
 The reason is simply that male skin is different: It’s thicker and has a greater number of pores, which in turn produce more sebum, a natural lubricant.
-While that can often mean oilier-looking skin, the good news is that more sebum means signs of aging often appear later in life for men.
+While that can often mean oilier-looking skin, the good news is that more sebum means signs of ageing often appear later in life for men.
 The downside?
-Those wrinkles are much deeper set once they do materialize.
+Those wrinkles are much deeper set once they do materialise.

 That’s why it’s especially important to use skin care specifically designed for men’s skin and its particular needs.
-In addition to looking for products with anti-wrinkle properties, the key to combating the signs of aging is taking proper care of your skin on a daily basis.
+In addition to looking for products with anti-wrinkle properties, the key to combating the signs of ageing is taking proper care of your skin on a daily basis.